franarama/noun-phrase-finder/README.md

 determiner adjective* noun+

-so one determiner, 0 or more adjectives, and 1 or more nouns.

-For an existing file inputted by the user.
+so one determiner, 0 or more adjectives, and 1 or more nouns for an existing file inputted by the user.
+The program takes into account the different adjective and noun tags in nltk's POS-tagger.

 Furthermore, this program outputs a table with the type of sequence found, sequence frequency, and the top n-most frequent occurences of this sequence (based on a user input between 1 and 10).